x-company/xbuild/README.md

 CMD [<Your Entry Point>]
 ```

 Now create a `build.sh` in the same Location as your Dockerfile and use the xBuild Commands in it.
-An Example could be found in `examples/default/build.sh`
+An Example could be found in `examples/default/build.sh`.
+If you use Visual Studio Code as Development Tool you can also use Code-Snippets with the Prefix `xb-...` to write easily further xbuild Commands.

-> [!NOTE]
-> Don't forget to add Execution Permission to the `build.sh`, e.g. `chmod +x build.sh`
+**NOTE:** Don't forget to add Execution Permission to the `build.sh`, e.g. `chmod +x build.sh`

 Last but not least build your Dockerfile with `docker build --tag <yourimage> .` That's it!